raspberrypilearning/getting-started-with-wearables/worksheet.md

 1. Connect your FLORA board to the computer via the USB cable.

 1. Open the Arduino IDE and check that on the Tools menu you have selected the board **Adafruit Flora**.
-On the 'Serial Port' menu you will need to select the port.
+On the same menu, look for the 'Serial Port' option and select the port.
 On Windows this will be COM and then a number greater than 2 (e.g. COM3).
 On Mac, select a port containing the phrase "usbmodem".

   ![Select the FLORA board](images/select-flora-board.png)